ChirikjianLab/hrm/README.md

 A paradigm for robot motion planning based on parameterizations of the free space

 ## Description
-We develop a motion planning algorithm based on the closed-form Minkowski sum and difference between ellipsoids.
+We develop a motion planning algorithm based on the closed-form Minkowski sum and difference between ellipsoid and general obstacle (bounded as a convex differentiable surface, i.e. superquadrics).
 Full algorithm is developed in Matlab and benchmark code is written in C++.
-The algorithm in SE(2) rigid body planning case has been compared with sampled-based planners from OMPL.
+The algorithms for both SE(2) and SE(3) rigid body planning problems have been developed and compared with sampled-based planners from OMPL.
 The benchmark results show that our proposed method outperforms the sample-based planners (i.e. PRM, RRT, RRT-Connect, etc) especially in the narrow-passage problem.

+## Dependencies
+- OMPL: Open Motion Planning Library for sample-based planners
+- FCL: Flexible Collision Library for collision detection
+- CCD: Required dependency for FCL
+- CGAL: Mesh generation as a pre-process
+- GMP: Required dependency for CGAL
+- Eigen
+- Boost

 ## Status
 ### Highway RoadMap planner